 While some selected listings have HD videos incorporated, the majority of diamonds DO NOT have videos or even basic images.
 It’s a bummer.
 You should never base your purchasing decisions on a grading report alone because this is a very risky way to buy diamonds.

 A generic computer generated image for their virtual inventory.

 To be fair, Ritani.com is still a lot better than the majority of online retailers because they are willing to gather the additional information upon request.
 Though it’s inconvenient for a consumer to wait a couple of days, it still beats buying a diamond blind.

 Now, Ritani has gotten many aspects of their website usability right.
 However, they apparently “forgot” to work on their video interface.
 The problem I have is that the diamond video interface isn’t intuitive and is difficult to use.
-Apart from choppy videos and slow loading times, it’s a hassle to rewind or forward the video and interact with the diamond.
+Apart from choppy videos and slow loading times, it’s a hassle to rewind or forward the video when interacting with the diamond.